SURFscz/COmanage-templatemanager/README.md

 }
 ```
 where:
+- the `CoId` field contains the id of the newly created CO
+- the `Key` field contains the API key of the newly created CO, _not_ the one of the original template CO
 - the optional `org_identity` attribute contains an oid-enrollment object, with attributes, as defined below.
 - the optional `invitation` attribute contains an invitation enrollment specification with attributes, as defined below.
 - the optional `signup` attribute contains a signup enrollment specification, as defined below.